parkingenomics/parkingenomics.github.io/README.md

 # ParkinGenomics.github.io
 ====================

-This website was built using the Fraser Lab [website](http://fraserlab.com/) as a template.
-James Fraser's website is open-source and available on [Github](https://github.com/fraser-lab/fraser-lab.github.io)
+This website was originally built using the Fraser Lab [website](http://fraserlab.com/) as a template.
+James Fraser's website is open-source and available on [Github](https://github.com/fraser-lab/fraser-lab.github.io).
+Forked from Zunder lab [website](http://zunderlab.com).

 Technologies this website uses: